r-hub/blog/content/post/2020-03-05-user-preferences/index.md

 As written in [Android developer guidance](https://developer.android.com/training/id-auth/identify) and probably every customer service guide ever, _"Everyone likes it when you remember their name."_.
 Everyone probably likes it too when the barista at their favourite coffee shop remembers their usual orders.
-As an R package developer, what can you do for your R package to correctly assess user preferences?
+As an R package developer, what can you do for your R package to correctly assess user preferences and settings?

 ### Using options

-In R, `options` _Allow the user to set and examine a variety of global options which affect the way in which R computes and displays its results._.
-For instance, for the usethis package, the [`usethis.quiet` option can control whether usethis is chatty](https://github.com/r-lib/usethis/blob/c0acd1b5e43f03773a5934c1d937bf70b77a2557/principles.md#communicating-with-the-user).
+In R, `options` _allow the user to set and examine a variety of global options which affect the way in which R computes and displays its results_.
+For instance, for the usethis package, the [`usethis.quiet` option can control whether usethis is chatty](https://github.com/r-lib/usethis/blob/c0acd1b5e43f03773a5934c1d937bf70b77a2557/principles.md#communicating-with-the-user)[^1].
 Users either:

 * write `options(usethis.quiet = TRUE)` at the beginning of a script or directly in the console;